derecles/epl-possession-analysis/README.md

 ## Overview

-I have analyzed all matches in the [Premier League](https://www.premierleague.com/) from 2006/07 to 2018/19.
+I have analyzed all matches played in the [Premier League](https://www.premierleague.com/) from 2006/07 to 2018/19.

 2006/07 is the earliest season for which possession figures are available on the Premier League website.